msppstata/quant1/08-Chi-squared-and-Labels.md

 tab2 married age
 ```

-* Many different options with tab:
+- `tab2` has many options:
 ```
 help tab2
 ```

-* We've seen the missing option with one-way tabulations:
+- We've seen the missing option with one-way tabulations:
 ```
 tab2 union married
 tab2 union married , m
 ```
-* Look at total number of observations for these two tables.
+- Look at total number of observations for these two tables.
-* Compare with Obs number from summarize:
+- Compare with Obs number from summarize:
 ```
 sum married union
 ```

-### Important
+### Important: Treatment of Missing Data
 * We are moving into commands that take data from multiple variables
 * If an observation has missing data for any of the variables, that
   observation is dropped from the calculation.